yosbelms/cor/README.md

 **The language of the Web**

 Cor is a compact language that compiles to javascript.
-It borrows ideas from existing languages such as C#, Go and Python.
-It is designed for to build and maintain large web applications in a simple way.
+It is designed to build and maintain large web applications in a simple way.

 > Note: Cor is still work in progress.
 Make sure to star the project if you are interested!